GET YOUR FREE COPY OF WHAT GREAT SUPERVISORS KNOW.

 Read, watch, or both: the following is a transcription of the video above.

 Most good listeners work hard at listening.
-It might come easier for some people than others, but you can work on your listening skills.
-And when you do become a better listener, you’ll notice that your relationships improve, performance increases and your own ability to persuade and influence will grow stronger.
+It might come easier for some people than others, but you can develop your listening skills.
+When you become a better listener, you’ll notice that your relationships improve, performance increases and your own ability to persuade and influence will grow stronger.

-Some leaders avoid certain employees because of past run ins and experiences.
-Try and suspend judgement about the person or the message until you hear them out.
+Some leaders avoid certain employees because of past run-ins and experiences.
+You must suspend judgment about the person or the message until you hear them out.

 By focusing on your listening skills, your team members will see you as a more effective communicator and a better leader.

 What is one way you ensure that your team knows you are a good listener?
 Share it with me in the comments below.

 Pingback: Why Messages Don't Make It To The Shop Floor - Unique Training & Development

 Pingback: Personalities & Change Resistance - Unique Training & Development

 Simply enter in your name and email address and we'll send it right over to you.